DualBrain/gotBASIC/README.md

 - [Dragon BASIC compiler for Game Boy Advance](https://github.com/uli/dragonbasic)
 - [EndBASIC](https://github.com/jmmv/endbasic): BASIC interpreter with a REPL and a web interface written in Rust.
 [HACKADAY Article](https://hackaday.com/2023/09/17/the-end-of-basic/)
 - [Enhanced BASIC (EhBASIC)](ehbasic.md)
+- [Euphoria](https://openeuphoria.org/): A powerful but easy-to-learn programming language.
+It has a simple syntax and structure with consistent rules, and is also easy to read.
+You can quickly, and with little effort, develop applications, big and small, for Windows, Unix variants (Linux, FreeBSD, ...) and OS X.
 - [FreeBASIC](freebasic.md)
 - [Fuze4 - Nintendo Switch](https://www.fuze.co.uk/nintendo-switch.html)
 - [Gambas Almost Means BASIC!](gambas.md)